Alberto-San/CuriosidadesSpark/RockJVM.md

 * It can still reduce memory usage, reduce frequent GC, and improve program performance.
 * When an executor is killed, all cached data for that executor would be gone but with off-heap memory, the data would still persist.
 The lifetime of JVM and lifetime of cached data are decoupled.
 * Stores objects in a serialize way.
 * Project Tungsten store information in this kind of heap.
 Tungsten also has the feature of WholeCodeGeneration (spark DAGs).
 Spark SQL and RDD transformation can be benefit from Tungsten.
+Wherever WholeCodeGeneration is present in your DAG, it means that Tungsten is active.

 # Spark Driver